-The College of Continuing Education's scholarship funds are awarded on the basis of financial need and academic achievement.
+The College's scholarship funds are awarded on the basis of financial need and academic achievement.
 Unless otherwise noted, awards are available to students taking either credit or noncredit courses on a part- or full-time basis.

-If you are a CCE student and would like to apply for CCE scholarships, please go to the CCE Financial Aid page and click on your student status to access your scholarship deadlines, important scholarship details, and the CCE Scholarship Application.
+If you are a current student and would like to apply for one of the College's scholarships, please go to the Financial Aid page and click on your student status to access your scholarship deadlines, important scholarship details, and the scholarship application.

 APi Group Inc. Scholarship

-Established in 2014 by APi Group Inc., a privately held company made up of over 40 complementary specialized construction companies, this scholarship supports full- or part-time students in the College of Continuing Education undergraduate Construction Management Program.
+Established in 2014 by APi Group Inc., a privately held company made up of over 40 complementary specialized construction companies, this scholarship supports full- or part-time students in the College's undergraduate Construction Management Program.
 Designated as one of Minnesota's Top 25 Private Companies, APi Group Inc. has an award-winning Leadership Development Program.
 Preference is given to veterans of the United States Armed Forces and the Minnesota National Guard.